runi8240/lab2-url-lister/Solution.md

 sys     0m0.407s

 Observation -
+1. More output files are generated after execution via 4 node cluster that 2 node cluster.
-The execution time for 2-Node  vs 4-Node Clusters is almost similar.
+2. The execution time for 2-Node  vs 4-Node Clusters is almost similar.
 There is not a huge difference.